Code-Institute-Submissions/ucd-milestone-project-4/README.md

 I split the Home Page into two sections: Latest Release section to display the bands most up to date musical release and the Latest News section for the user to see the latest news headings about the band.

 In the footer, I put a list of upcoming tour dates, a newsletter for the user to sign up to, and social media links for the user to follow the band on these platforms.
-So, in the header and footer on every page, a picture of the band is displayed, notification of upcoming gigs are shown and the user has a variety of ways to stay in touch with current happenings of the band.

 The Music Page shows four album/single covers and provides a way for the user to listen to the band's music.
-This showcases the band's music by allowing the user to listen to audio tracks and the text gives an insight into each one.

 The Band Page has a picture of each band member along with an image of the instrument they played in the band, followed by a brief bio on each member.
-This should satisfy the band as they requested pictures be shown of them.
-The user fan would also be interested in seeing the band member pictures along with a short bio.

 The Book Us Page shows a picture of the cover of an album and plays a video of the band after clicking the button.
 For potential bookings, a booking form is available for the user to enter their details and enquire about potential dates.
-Above the booking form, a statement saying that the band are available for Christmas parties and Weddings should also satisfy the request of the band.

 ## Features
 ### Existing Features